 At this time, when every website has to deal with spam signups, CAPTCHA is a good option to add to the login page.
 It is a distributed system that presents challenges to visitors to prevent bots from accessing your website.
 CAPTCHA comes in several variations, including reCAPTCHA.

-A strong password is essential to protecting your website.
+A strong password protects your website.
 However, forcing all users to use strong passwords is quite challenging.

-The first thing you should do is to mention the password policy clearly on the login page.
+You should mention the password policy clearly on the login page.
 Next, you can take the initiative and display the "strength" of the password.
 This indicates to the users that password strength is a necessary security requirement.

 It would help if you encouraged users to use the Strong Password Generator tool to generate hard-to-break passwords.